sepehrsaryazdi/trace_length_reduction/README.md

 After running, the canonical generators A, B will be printed out in LaTeX code.
 Note that these are not necessarily ordered by length or trace.

-## Expected Output
+## Example Output

-The expected output is given below.
+An example output is given below.

 ```
 A = \begin{pmatrix} 2680/7 & -22261/400 & 196/675 \\ -2795/14 & 91827/2800 & -196/675 \\ 245/2 & -9261/400 & 196/675 \end{pmatrix}